 [Image Source: Deltawerken]

 [Image Source: Deltawerken: 1953 Floods]

 The plan included a revolutionary designed dam which incorporated removable gates that were hollow and had the ability to float and be removed.
 The gates allowed fish to swim free keeping the environment relatively the same.
 However, when a storm surge comes in the gates can be quickly filled with water, sinking and holding them in place as a fortified dam protect millions of people from potential floods.
-Massive pillars span the water ways, each 30-40 meters tall, weighing upwards of 18,000 tons.
-The massive extension spanned three kilometers, or about two miles.
-With rising sea levels, the Dutch government has plans in place to protect the low laying lands from sea levels rises up to one meter by 2100.
+Massive pillars span the waterways, each 30-40 meters tall, weighing upwards of 18,000 tons.
+The massive extension was three kilometers long or about two miles.
+With rising sea levels, the Dutch government has plans in place to protect the low lying lands from sea levels rises up to one meter by 2100.

-The Dutch government has revolutionized sea water management for hundreds of years from the first implemented dike, to the massive windmill pumps, and then to the current immense dams that keep the sea at bay.
-The Dutch still suffer from floods, however with modern technology, the damage and death tolls have been kept to a minimum.
+The Dutch government has revolutionized sea water management for hundreds of years from the first implemented dike to the massive windmill pumps, and then to the current immense dams that keep the sea at bay.
+Even to this day, the Dutch still suffer from floods, however, with new, modern technology, the damage and death tolls have been kept to a minimum.
 As sea levels rise, the Dutch will continue to revolutionize water management, giving hope to all low lying regions of land across the world.

-If you are curious to how the sea walls and dams look, check out this video
+If you are curious about how the sea walls and dams look, check out this video.

 Written by Maverick Baker